GW-Cyber/website/README.md

 1. Fix about us, eboard, events and contact us links.
 They are currently partially broken as a result of the index file's href's- referring to them as if they are in the same folder.
 As well, the same needs to be done from these pages to reaccess the index file.
 They are assuming that index is in the src folder as they are.
-The links are also not in consistent order.
-They change order as people click on them.
+On two pages there is are inconsistent orderings of the internal links to travel to.
+As a default, the home page lists in order (about us, e-board, events, contact us).

+Upon navigating to the about us page, we see that the about us link is appropriately chaged to "home", but e-board and events are also swapped unnecessarily.

+Upon navigating to both the eboard and events pages, we see that in both cases, the button you clicked on to visit the current page is swapped out with the page you visited which is appropriate to properly layout the site.

+However, upon navigating to the contact us page from any other page, we see that the contact-us button remains even though we are currently present on that page, and replaces the appropriate link for the about us page.

 2. Change the images on home page.
 A red die and a scheduling meme do not portray the formal website design we are interested in.
 Alternate text should be added, as well as a real description for each image instead of the placeholder text "this is the first image"